Colts get 1st win of season, top sputtering Dolphins 27-17

 Indianapolis allowed 421 rushing yards in its first three games — 140 to Seattle, 101 to the Los Angeles Rams and 180 to Tennessee.

 Against the Dolphins, the Colts gave up 35 yards on 16 attempts.
-The Colts are 28-1 since 1988 when allowing 50 yards or less on the ground; the loss, ironically, was in the most recent such game for Indy before Sunday.
-They allowed Pittsburgh 22 yards in a 28-24 loss last Dec.
+The Colts are 28-1 since 1988 when allowing 50 yards or less on the ground, although the loss was in the most recent such game for Indy before Sunday.
+They allowed Pittsburgh 22 yards in a 28-24 defeat last Dec.
 27.

 TWENTY-SOMETHINGS